zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Propulsion

 ### Rudder Back Speed
-- Description: Set the Back speed of rudder, this will apply with sails
+- Description: Set the Back speed of rudder, this will not apply sail speed.
-- Default Value: 1
+- Default Value: 5

 ### Rudder Slow Speed
-- Description: Set the Slow speed of rudder, this will apply with sails
+- Description: Set the Slow speed of rudder, this will not apply sail speed.
-- Default Value: 1
+- Default Value: 5

 ### Rudder Half Speed
-- Description: Set the Half speed of rudder, this will apply with sails
+- Description: Set the Half speed of rudder, this will apply additively with sails
 - Default Value: 0

 ### Rudder Full Speed
-- Description: Set the Full speed of rudder, this will apply with sails
+- Description: Set the Full speed of rudder, this will apply additively with sails
 - Default Value: 0

 ### LandVehicle Back Speed